prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 The basic idea we explored is: Choose a Prechac passing pattern and _overlay_ it with a custom made manipulation siteswap (another Prechac pattern).

 In the next section we introduce such a new pattern as an example to give a quick start to the broad idea.
-The section is followed by a deeper and more general explanation of the approach.
-By exploring a further example, with more of the intended features, we try to bring across the advantages that we found in this new technique.
+This is followed by a deeper and more general explanation of the approach.
+By exploring a further example, with more of the intended features, we elaborate on advantages that we found in this new technique.

 ## Motivating Example: Delightful